Jaaster/Jaaster.github.io/index.md

 Greetings!
 I'm Joriah (Joe-rye-ahh),

-I've been developing software for half-decade and am currently the lead iOS Developer at [Devsmen](./another-page.html).
-I specialize in Native iOS Development and App Design and am always looking to improve my already very developed iOS development skills.
+I've been developing software for half-decade, I originally started with Java creating mods/plugins for games, but now I specialize in Native iOS Development and App Design and am always looking to improve my already very developed iOS development skills.

 I've built a variety of Apps, ranging from Health and Fitness, Utilities, Social Networking, and just your "run in the mill" Apps.